Misakigaoka Station: Station layout

 The station consists of a side platform serving a single track.
-The station building is a modern structure in hashigami format.
+The station building is a modern structure in elevated format.
 It resembles a vertical red barrel built over the track and houses the ticket window.
 From there a flight of steps leads down to the platform.
 There are two entrances to the barrel shaped station building.
 From the access road, a flight of steps leads up to the red barrel.
 A second entrance is located in the environs of a residential area south of the station on higher ground.
 Here the entrance is a yellow tube-shaped tunnel which leads to a fight of steps connecting to the red barrel.
 Unlike most hashigami designs, it is not possible to enter the station building from the other side of the tracks.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations

 History

 JR Kyushu opened the station on 28 October 1995 as an additional station on the existing track of the Chikuhi Line.